 Welcome to the Nursing Office.Com

-The Nursing Office.Com is a 17-year old, non-profit organization taking care of nurses and communities through a Community and Public Health Delivery System, “The Nurse is IN” program. .
-COM stands for Communities, as such; it is the Nursing Office for Communities.
+The Nursing Office.Com is a 19-year old, non-profit organization taking care of nurses and communities through a Community and Public Health Delivery System, “The Nurse is IN” program. .
+COM stands for Communities, as such; it is the Nursing Office for Communities, a non-governmental organization (NGO).

 The Nursing Office provides organizational and technical support to organizations and develops coalitions for its Healthcare Delivery Model, using “Shared Mission, Shared Governance and Shared Resources”.
 The Nursing Office.Com maintains its office in Queens, New York and provides and maintains a Community Center , particularly, The Philippine Community Center Services for Aging.